Intervention/docs/image/v3/basics/colors.md

 Intervention Image supports image formats with alpha channels.
 Transparent areas are preserved as long as the output format supports transparency.

-If the target format does not support transparency, no alpha channel can be preserved.
-In this case the transparent areas will be blended with a opaque color.
+If the output format does not support transparency, no alpha channel can be preserved.
+In this case the transparent areas will be blended with an opaque color.
 This color can be specified in advance in the initial [configuration of the image manager](/v3/basics/configuration-drivers) or as an optional argument in the following method.
-It is also possible to set or read the blending color at runtime.
+It is also possible to set or get the blending color at runtime.

 ### Merge Transparent Areas with Color